 “We are not yet on track.
 If we just take a laissez-faire approach with the market, then we will not get there,” said Sascha von Meier, a retired UC Berkeley electrical engineering professor who specializes in power grids.
 The state, she said, is moving too slowly to fix the obstacles in siting new clean energy plants and transmission lines.
 “Planning and permitting is very urgent,” she said.

 The twin goals of ramping up zero-emission vehicle sales and achieving a carbon-free future can only be accomplished, Victor said, if several factors align: Drivers must avoid charging cars during evening hours when less solar energy is available.
 More than a million new charging stations must be operating.
 And offshore wind farms — non-existent in California today — must rapidly crank out a lot of energy.

-To provide enough electricity, California must:
+To provide enough electricity to meet total demand, California must:

 - Convince drivers to charge their cars during off-peak hours: With new discounted rates, utilities are urging residents to avoid charging their cars between 4 p.m. and 9 p.m.
 But many people don’t have unrestricted access to chargers at their jobs or homes.